 Japanese macaques, also known as snow monkeys, have been enjoying regular baths in the hot spring at Jigokudani in Japan for decades – and have even become a popular tourist attraction.
-A team of researchers led by Rafaela Takeshita of Kyoto University in Japan have now published the first study to scientifically validate the benefits of this behaviour.
-These findings indicate how behavioural flexibility can help counter cold-climate stress and have likely implications for reproduction and survival.
-The study is available in Primates, the official journal of the Japan Monkey Centre, which is published by Springer.
+A team of researchers led by Rafaela Takeshita of Kyoto University in Japan have now published the first study to scientifically validate the benefits of this behavior.
+These findings indicate how behavioral flexibility can help counter cold-climate stress and have likely implications for reproduction and survival.
+The study is available in Primates, the official journal of the Japan Monkey Center, which is published by Springer.

 In addition, Takeshita and her colleagues found that the around 500 visitors per day, who watch the snow monkeys bathe, had no effect on the levels of stress hormones released.

 Reference: “Beneficial effect of hot spring bathing on stress levels in Japanese macaques” by Rafaela S. C. Takeshita, Fred B. Bercovitch, Kodzue Kinoshita and Michael A. Huffman, 3 April 2018, Primates.